im-ukr/SmartStay/README.md

 # SmartStay - Hotel Rooms with Dynamic Pricing Strategies
 The Final Pricing Model can be found at [Model/final-model.ipynb](https://github.com/im-ukr/SmartStay/blob/test/Model/final-model.ipynb)
+You can read about the documentation of the same [here](https://github.com/im-ukr/SmartStay/blob/test/Model/README.md)

 ## Installation